 Average Hospital Stay

-You may be released the same day or need to stay in the hospital overnight.
+You may be able to go home the same day.
+If you have problems, you may need to stay overnight.

 At the Hospital

 Give you pain medicine